How a bespoke oak commission comes together for you.

 You receive a proposal and estimate.

-Once the direction is clear, we prepare a proposal outlining the piece, dimensions, finish, estimated cost, and expected timeframe.
+Once the direction is clear, we put together a proposal setting out the piece, dimensions, oak finish, estimated cost, and expected timeframe.

 Includes